 The symposium’s eight sessions covered a variety of topics — including human resources as a strategic partner, executive presence, and women in the fields of sports television production and sales — and featured such high-level executives as Stacey Allaster, chief executive of professional tennis at the United States Tennis Association; Kim Ng, senior vice president of baseball operations for Major League Baseball; and Gail Hunter, vice president of public affairs and event management for the Golden State Warriors.

 Johanna Faries, vice president of marketing and fan development for the National Football League, spoke during the “REAL Leadership: Executive Education” session about women’s reluctance to take a timeout and invest in themselves.
-As a participant in the WISE Executive Leadership Institute, a leadership development program, Faries did just that for six days, attending classes, doing homework and working with other women in the industry to become better leaders.
+As a participant in the WISE Executive Leadership Institute, a leadership development program, Faries did just that for five days, attending classes, doing homework and working with other women in the industry to become better leaders.

 “However you can define educational training, and however you can tap into that, I strongly advocate for that,” she told attendees.
 “Learning should never stop, especially if we want to continue to break barriers in a very dynamic industry.”